Pandanet-AGA City League Rules Year 12

 Team roster is to remain unchanged for the entire season; no transfer, hiring, or firing of playing members is allowed during the season.
 If an issue in regard to this is raised, it will be handled on a case-by-case basis by the TD.
 If the TD grants a change in roster, the new player must be within 1 rank of the player that they are replacing.
 Beginning from the close of the first season, it is the city / regional team that retains its ranking in the League.
 Should a player from any team move away or not wish to continue playing in the league for the following season, the city / regional team may replace that player.
 The change in average rank resulting from player rating improvement, decline, or replacement does not affect the standing of the team.
 All Players must be listed on the roster to play games.
 Team order will be set by highest rating on the first board and lowest rating on the third board.
 Alternates do not need to abide by this as they should play less often.

-Placement of teams in the A and B league for the opening season (2012/2013) will be based upon combined AGA rank of the 3 main playing team members as of December 20th.
+Placement of teams in the A and B league for the opening season (2012/2013) will be based upon combined AGA rank of the 3 main playing team members as of the end of registration.
 Placement for all subsequent seasons will be based on the final standings of the preceding season.
 The close of every season, the bottom ranked team from the A league will move to the B league, and the top ranked team from the B league will move to the A league.
-Similarly, the bottom ranked team from the B league will move to the C league, and the top ¬ranked team from the C league will be promoted to the B league.
+Similarly, the bottom ranked team from the B league will move to the C league, and the top ranked team from the C league will be promoted to the B league.
+Please do not ask about a qualifier tournament.
+This cannot be addressed until registration is completed.
+Teams will be contacted if they need to do something.

 New Team Entry